What up ya’ll? It’s Luna again, back with another first impressions.

 Whereas some action anime would simply begin with the characters already living in a changed world after a great tragedy had struck, the first episode puts the main characters through this tragedy.
 The Great Collapse, as Lord of Vermillion calls it, happens on screen (after a daily life montage that cameo’s every character from the cringey double murder sequence).
 Which, is actually also one of the only good parts of this introduction.
 Why?
 Because it puts a sense of unease into the viewer.
 We know that home bitch Chihiro makes it out, but we can’t say the same for his friends.
 Naturally though, they all live, and the anime then goes on to a cliche and weird ass dream sequence featuring an odd girl in a mask (ah the smell of squinx in the morning) that ends with Chihiro waking up and us find out that he’s been in a coma for MONTHS (and suddenly it just lost another 20% of it’s viewers here).
 Now, I’m all for knocking out characters, but to have had him be out long enough for the rest of the world to become used to the new state of the city?
 A bit of an ex positional cop out.
 While I admit it might’ve been more entertaining for the anime to learn the knew rules of this world through experience—I get that he was knocked out for 8 months just so that there were people who had already gotten a grasp of what was going on, but it was also kind of…expected.

-I will admit though, it was kind of worth just because we get awesome characters like the two pictured on either side here.
+I will admit though, it was kind of worth just because we get awesome characters like the two pictured on the side here.
 If there’s one thing I’ve learned about Lord of Vermillion in the short time it’s been out, it’s that some of it’s characters are actually pretty cool—we just don’t get nearly enough screen time with them (also spoiler alert: a character who barely gets coverage is killed halfway through, which is both equally parts daring and also equally parts frustrating).
 The only problem I can see with the characters is that there are too many of them.
 Seriously.
 We’re halfway through the season and from what I’ve seen, we only know about half the characters—sorry, we were only introduced to half the characters.
 The rest are MIA and quite honestly, I only barely care about the cast we do know (except for Kotetsu—love that kid), in fact, I only like a few of them.
 I don’t know how I’m going to get connected to the rest who have yet to show up.

 One last thing I’d like to focus on is the general mess that the plot is in right now.
 Again, we’re halfway through the season and I’m still not sure what the protagonists are really trying to do.
 Both they, along with the antagonists say they are trying to save the world, but at the same time not a lot is actually happening to do that.
 A lot of it has been conflict between the two—conflict that ends pretty pointlessly.
 It just feels like nothing is really going anywhere.
 Not to mention it feels like we’re supposed to be questioning which side is more just (y’know in a civil war like face-off), but we just don’t know nor have seen enough to form that opinion.
 Plus there’s also a weird pseudo-romantic plot line that has to do with home slice Chihiro and this girl on the opposing side who seems to have known him previous (which would mean something if Chihiro actually had some backstory by now—but no, squinx wants to keep that a secret).